-I recall the earliest haircuts with me sitting on a board she laid across the armrests of her chair.
-Marie was the only person to cut my hair until I reached my early teens.
+I recall the earliest haircuts with me sitting on a board Marie laid across the armrests of her chair.
+She was the only person to cut my hair until I reached my early teens.
 She was a kind lady and I felt very at home at working there.
 The salon was a dark paneled room with one sink for washing hair, two work stations and three hair dryers.
 Her business was about people and service, not pizzazz, and everyone was fond of her.

 When I think of that time, I hear women’s laughter and the hum of hairdryers.
 I smell permanent wave solution and cigarette smoke.
 A heavy glass ashtray adorned every surface.
 No one had heard of no-smoking laws, and we did, after all, live in a tobacco farming community.
 I am grateful to my younger self for not adopting the habit like so many of my contemporaries.

 My job was straight forward: wash hair; sweep floors; pass curlers and pins, perm rods and papers.
 There was a large pedestal tray on wheels that was stocked with curlers of differing sizes, arranged by colour.
 The curler pins were stored, heads at one end of the tray compartment and points at the other.

 When Marie was doing a set, I’d pass the correct curler followed by a pin.
 I imagined that it was like being a surgical nurse.
 I anticipated what she’d need without her uttering so much as a word, by watching the pattern of curlers and other clues that bloomed as she worked.
 While the tail of her comb traced out another tidy rectangle in her patron’s hair, I’d hold the next curler or hairpin in midair, ready to place the item in Marie’s palm.